About Coach Vegar

 set the indoor record at Washington for the high jump at 6’10.5”.
 He received a bachelor’s degree in Kinesiology from the University of Washington and went on to do graduate work at San Diego State University in Biomechanics and Motor Learning.

-Coach Vegar placed 19th in the 1984 US Olympic Trials in the Decathlon in Los Angeles, CA, and holds the current San Diego State University Field Decathlon record (set in 1983).
-Coach Vegar’s PR is16’5.5”.
+Coach Vegar placed 19th in the 1984 US Olympic Trials in the Decathlon in Los Angeles, CA, and holds the current San Diego State University Field Decathlon record (7704 set in 1983).
+Coach Vegar’s vault PR is 16’5.5”.
 He was the World Masters Decathlon Champion in 1995 and placed 2nd in 1997.

 As a life-long athlete and competitor, Coach Vegar greatly benefitted from excellent mentorship and coaching from some of the leading experts in his chosen sports.
 These positive experiences instilled in him a deep love of athletics, especially vaulting.
 It is this appreciation for the sport that inspires his aspirations to coach and mentor others so they may also experience the joy and satisfaction one attains when training to become one’s own best athlete.

 To that end, Coach Vegar coached field events at Bellview High School in 1978 and at San Diego State University from 1981 to 1984.
-He has been the Mt.
-Carmel High School (San Diego, CA) vault coach since 2014 since retiring from a career in federal law enforcement as a Special Agent with the US Department of Justice.
+He coached vaulters at Mt.
+Carmel High School (San Diego, CA) from 2012 to 2017 and at Mesa College 2018, after retiring from a career in federal law enforcement as a Special Agent with the US Department of Justice.
 Coach Vegar began training vaulters at his UpTop Vault Training Center in 2016.

 Coach Vegar’s enthusiasm and patience, combined with his excellent technical expertise and high expectations, make him a terrific coach for students at all stages of their vaulting experience and all levels are welcome to train at his center.